09 Jun The history of kinesiology

 Dr. Goodheart started looking for answers in other areas.
 His quest led him to the work of an early American osteopath, Frank Chapman, who had observed that many of the symptoms of disease had their origins in sluggish lymph flow.
 Lymph is the bodily fluid that carries nutrients to tissues and organs and carries toxins away.
 Sluggish lymph flow means that over time, tissues become more toxic and less functional.
 Chapman published his findings in the 1930’s and called his work the Chapman Reflex Points.

-Working primarily with the Chapman and Bennett Reflex Points as well as the many other techniques that he had discovered, Dr. Goodheart was able to assign specific points to specific Muscle weaknesses.
-This marked the beginning of the new science of Applied Kinesiology which is now used by trained professionals to bring health and harmony into people lives.
+Working primarily with the Bennett Reflex Points on the head and upper chest, he was able to assign specific Bennett Reflex points to specific Muscle weaknesses.
+This marked the beginning of the new science of Applied Kinesiology.

-Despite huge resistance from the AP community, John Thie started to teach the basic principles of Touch for Health in workshops that could be taken over a couple of weekends.
+Despite huge resistance form the AK community, John Thie started to teach the basic principles of Touch for Health in workshops that could be taken over a couple of weekends by anyone.
 Often his very simple system could produce profoundly positive health outcomes.
 From California, it quickly spread throughout the United States and from there to many other countries across the world.
 Now there are millions of people in over 50 countries who know about Touch for Health and who can practice it with great effect in the comfort of their own home.

 Touch for Health made the basic principles of Applied Kinesiology available to ordinary people and became the foundation for the development of a wide range of new discoveries.
 This is a testimony to John Thie’s fortitude in the face of great adversity and the world is a much better place because of it.